 The evaporator coil is located inside your home.
 While in the evaporator coil, the refrigerant is a very cold liquid.
 As the moving air from the blower fan passes over the evaporator coil, the temperature of the refrigerant inside the coil begins to increase.
 By the time it exits the evaporator coil, the refrigerant is often warm enough to be in a gaseous state.
 The evaporator coil is also where condensation from the humid air collects.
 This is why the evaporator coil sits over a condensate drain pan so that the condensate can drain out of your house.

 Located outside, the condenser coil is responsible for removing heat from the refrigerant.
 As the refrigerant flows through the condenser coil, a fan blows over the line to help expel heat into the outside air.
 As its temperature drops, the pressure in the refrigerant also decreases.
 To further aid in the expulsion of heat, the outside of your air conditioner’s outdoor unit is covered in fins that act as small radiators to help keep the system cool.
-Complete Comfort will inspect these fins to ensure they are not bent or dirty so that your unit can properly expel heat.
+Complete Comfort will inspect these fins to ensure they are not bent or dirty.
+This will ensure that your unit can properly expel heat.

 After the refrigerant leaves the condenser coil, it needs to be cooled further so that it is cold enough to remove heat from your residence.
 This is the job of the expansion valve.
 An expansion valve monitors the refrigerant’s pressure in the refrigerant line and constricts the flow of the refrigerant accordingly.
 On the other side of the expansion valve, the refrigerant flows at very low pressure, allowing it to cool to the point that it is cooler than the temperature inside your home.